 Answer 2:

+Please refer D24 for value calculated using built-in formula and column O for value calculated step by step.

+Please note that the data has been sorted from oldest to newest dates.

 Question 3:

 3. Calculate the best possible portfolio weight distribution for same two stocks as in Q1, with a maximum standard deviation of 1%.
 The maximum standard deviation can be changed by the user and the output must highlight the best portfolio given the max.
 SD.